jupyterlab/extension-examples/commands/README.md

 ```

 ## Where to Go Next

+Commands can be attached to a menu item, a launcher
+card or the command palette to be easily triggered by the user.

 - Add the command to the [command palette](../command-palette/README.md)
 - Add the command to a [menu](../main-menu/README.md)